microsoftgraph/MSGraph-SDK-Code-Generator/README.md

 and optionally :

-- `Include`, a semicolon delimited list of objects to include in the subprcoessor.
+- `Include`, a semicolon delimited list of objects to include in the subprocessor.
-- `Exclude`, a semicolon delimited list of objects to exclude from the subprcoessor.
+- `Exclude`, a semicolon delimited list of objects to exclude from the subprocessor.
-- `Ignore`, a semicolon delimited list of objects to ignore from the subprcoessor.
+- `Ignore`, a semicolon delimited list of objects to ignore from the subprocessor.
-- `Matches`, a semicolon delimited list of objects to include in the subprcoessor.
+- `Matches`, a semicolon delimited list of objects to include in the subprocessor.
 - `FileCasing`, `UpperCamel`, `LowerCamel` or `Snake` for the file casing for the specific file being created.

+**Note: Many of these optional parameters were used before Vipr had full support for annotations; now that annotations have been added to Vipr usage of these parameters should be limited to legacy scenarios**

 Example :